 - Served on the Queens College Libraries Strategic Planning Committee (2018-2019).

-- Three terms (three years each) on the Library Personnel & Budget Committee, which oversees faculty and staff recruitment, promotion, tenure, and annual observations; approves all faculty and staff leave; and regularly reviews the departmental. organizational structure.
-Terms: 2009-2012, 2012-2015, 2018-2021.
+- Three terms (three years each) on the Library Personnel & Budget Committee, which oversees faculty and staff recruitment, promotion, tenure, and annual observations; approves all faculty and staff leave; and regularly reviews the departmental organizational structure.

 - I have also served on search committees (including chairing two), the Curriculum Committee, the Resource Development Team, the Web Page Committee, and, more recently, the Strategic Planning Committee (2018-2019).